MarcusBloomfield/MarcusBloomfield/README.md

 ## 🎮 Games & Experiments (Private & Public Mix)

-- `Hardship-Town-Survival` – A survival town-builder written in Unity (C#) soon to be released on steam
+- `Hardship` – A survival town-builder written in Unity (C#) soon to be released on steam
 - `MiniGame` – Built in C++ with Raylib, a minimal arcade-style game
 - `Depths` – An atmospheric Python project exploring the deep ocean in a submarine
 - `MarcusEngine` – A C++ custom game engine for learning and experimentation